Citi Simplicity® Card review: A no-fuss balance transfer card

 Pros

-It offers one of the longest intro APR periods available on balance transfers
+It offers one of the longest intro APR periods for balance transfers currently available.

-You won’t pay any late fees or be subject to a penalty APR if you make a late payment.
+It’s one of the only cards on the market that doesn’t charge late fees — or a penalty APR — if you make a late payment.

 Cons

-• The card lacks long-term value since it doesn’t include a rewards program or welcome offer
+The card lacks long-term value since it doesn’t earn rewards or have a welcome offer.

-• The intro APR for purchases doesn’t last as long as it does for balance transfers
+The intro APR for purchases doesn’t last as long as it does for balance transfers, although a few competitors have longer intro APRs on both.

 Why you might want the Citi Simplicity

-The Citi Simplicity is one of the most competitive balance transfer cards available as it boasts one of the longest intro APR periods available for balance transfers.
-And with so few fees, it’s also one of the most affordable.
+The Citi Simplicity is one of the most competitive balance transfer cards available with one of the longest intro APR periods available.
+Plus, it’s perhaps the most forgiving card for paying off debt since it’s one of the few cards that doesn’t charge late fees or a penalty APR in case you miss a payment.

 Intro APR offer: More than a year to pay down transferred balances

-This card’s main strength and selling point is its intro APR offer: 0 percent for 21 months (19.24 percent to 29.99 percent variable APR after) on balance transfers made within the first four months of account opening.
+This card’s main selling point is its intro APR offer: 0 percent for 21 months (18.49% - 29.24% (Variable) APR after) on balance transfers made within the first four months of account opening.

-Not only is this card’s intro APR period one of the longest on the market, but the card also gives you more time to transfer your balance and qualify for the intro APR than many other balance transfer cards (some cards only give you 60 days to transfer your balance).
-And while you can find other cards with comparable intro APR offers, they’ll likely have more fees than the Citi Simplicity card.
+Not only is this card’s intro APR period on transfers one of the longest on the market, but the card also gives you more time to transfer your balance (four months) than many other cards, which typically only give you 60 to 90 days to transfer your balance.

 Rates and fees: Very forgiving on card penalties